meisty/meisty.github.io/_posts/2022-02-22-HTBGoodGames.md

 After clicking around I didn't find anything of value until I noticed the cog in the top right corner of the page.
 Clicking the link took me to a page which failed to load, but allowed me to see another hostname to add to my /etc/hosts file `internal-administration.goodgames.htb`.

-I am taken to a login page and wonder if the administrator has re-used the same password.
+I was taken to a login page and wondered if the administrator has re-used the same password.

 [<img src="../images/good_games/internal_login.png"
   style="width: 800px;"/>](../images/good_games/internal_login.png)